-Senior Individualized Project (SIP) in German
+Senior Integrated Project (SIP) Guidelines

-“The Senior Individualized Project is the capstone of Kalamazoo College’s program of liberal arts education.
+“The Senior Integrated Project is the capstone of Kalamazoo College’s program of liberal arts education.
 The SIP offers you the opportunity to make use of all your experiences at the College.
 In consultation with a faculty member who will serve as your faculty SIP advisor, you will determine the project’s form and the environment in which it is to be pursued.”

-–Senior Individualized Project Handbook, 2005
+–Senior Integrated Project Handbook, 2005

 One or both members of the German faculty may serve as advisors for German SIPs.
 Once a student has chosen a SIP topic and advisor, a SIP contract must be filed with the department chair, as well as a SIP registration form with the Registrar’s Office.